On the Existence of "Maia variables": Discussion

-There is a group of stars that are distinguished by two close frequencies dominant in the Fourier spectra (TIC\,16781787, TIC\,26369887, TIC\,36557487, TIC\,312637783, TIC\,374038418, TIC\,434340780).
-As can be seen from Fig.\,\ref{final_position} most of these stars rotate fast, and some of them are placed between the SPB and \ds\, domains.
-Because of high rotational velocity, the rapidly rotating ones could appear cooler than they are and their pulsation frequencies could be shifted towards higher values.
+There is a group of stars that are distinguished by two close frequencies dominant in the Fourier spectra (TIC\,26369887, TIC\,36557487, TIC\,312637783, TIC\,374038418, TIC\,434340780).
+As depicted in Fig.\,\ref{final_position} most of these stars exhibit rapid rotation with some falling between the SPB and \ds\, domains.
+Because of high rotational velocity, the rapidly rotating ones could appear cooler than their actual temperature, leading to a shift in their pulsation frequencies towards higher values.
 We therefore classify them as cool SPB stars.
-Also for these targets, more discussions are given in \ref{ap_B}.
+Further discussions on these targets are provided in \ref{ap_B}.